Jixlen999/react-blog/README.md

 ## Link: https://jixlen999.github.io/react-studies-project/

 Here you can see React app that I've done during studying.
+Through development were used API, axios, react routing, some react hooks (useState, useEffect, useRef), were created personal hooks.
-###Note: Login page is not connected to any database so you don't need to enter any data, just click "Enter" to continue.
+### Note: Login page is not connected to any database so you don't need to enter any data, just click "Enter" to continue.

-####Some screenshots:
+#### Some screenshots:

 ![screnshot](./screenshots/1.png)
 ![screnshot](./screenshots/2.png)